 Data Requirements

 One of the main deliverables to start SIT is the source data and will be sourced from the relevant source system(s) involved in the individual use case as per the agreed interface between CDP/Source system owner including column level details with good quality.
 CDP QA team will request test data either cut down version or full copy of test data (based on the individual use case requirement) for an initial load, followed by an updated data for an incremental/delta load.
-CDP test team is responsible for extracting and process the data across the multiple layer and eventually transformed and loaded into Azure SQL DB.
+CDP test team is responsible for extracting and processing the data across the multiple layers and eventually transformed and loaded into Azure SQL DB.
 CDP QA team is also responsible for validating data reconciliation between Source/Staging layer, data transformation and data integrity across the objects/tables.
 During E2E/UAT acceptance testing, meetings will be set up with the relevant source system owners to understand the data requirements to cover the agreed scenario(s).
 However, an early involvement of other stakeholders will help to find the issues (if any) in early stages by testing business critical scenarios as part of SIT phase.

 Tools